Emma Thompson back as Gareth Peirce?

 Battleship opens in the U.S. and Canada on May 18, ’12.
 Unsurprisingly, the actioner is already doing solid business overseas.

-As an aside, prior to her two 2012 releases, Brooklyn Decker was seen in only one movie: the Adam Sandler-Jennifer Aniston comedy Just Go with It, a sort of 10 variation with Decker in the old Bo Derek role.
+As an aside, prior to her two 2012 releases, Brooklyn Decker was seen in only one movie: the poorly received Adam Sandler-Jennifer Aniston moderately successful comedy Just Go with It, a remake of Cactus Flower and a sort of 10 variation with Decker in the old Bo Derek role.

 Brooklyn Decker Battleship movie image: Universal Pictures.